nmradcc/documents/README.md

 Commenting on existing issues is encouraged.
 Commentary can include additional information, conversation on what the resolution should be, disagreement about the issue, etc. The intent is to capture a conversation that eventually leads to the best resolution.
 Having the context for historical archival purposes may also be useful in the future.

 ### Closing an Issue
-The most common way that an issue may be closed is when a resolution has made its way int an approved revision of the relevant document(s).
+The most common way that an issue may be closed is when a resolution has made its way into an approved revision of the relevant document(s).

 Issues may also be closed if later analysis determines that the issue does not need resolving.
 This might be common in the case of a misunderstanding which is resolved by further conversation.